 TechCrunch seems perturbed by Google’s decision to maintain Orkut as a distinct entity from Google Plus.
-I’m uncertain why though.
-Orkut has been Google’s most successful social network, for a very long time (in a web frame of reference)!
-Orkut even grew its user base in Brazil during 2011.
+I think that Google is correct.
+Orkut is Google’s most successful social network.
+It would be fair to say that Orkut is the most successful global online community, EVER.
+It has been in existence for nearly a decade.
+That is no minor achievement, in a web time frame of reference!
+Orkut actually grew its user base in Brazil during 2011.

-Orkut remains the third most popular social network in India.
-I recall an Orkut Blogger post last year that showed Orkut having an audience of over 65 million ACTIVE users, primarily in Brazil, Paraguay, Pakistan and India.
-There doesn’t seem any reason to merge Orkut out of existence, into Google+ or any where else!
+Orkut remains the second most popular social network in India.
+I recall reading an official Google blog post last year, tallying over 65 million ACTIVE Orkut users, primarily in Brazil, India, Pakistan and Portugal.
+There doesn’t seem to be any reason to merge Orkut into Google Plus.

 Originally posted on TechCrunch:

 Just spotted in Orkut, Google’s also-ran social networking site: a new Google+ badge, one of the first integrations between the two services.
 Orkut members who also have a Google+ account are now being rewarded in the form of a badge reading “Google+ user,” which they can choose to make visible on their Orkut profile.
 No, it’s not a big deal in terms of the feature itself (oooh, a badge), but it’s an indication of Orkut’s current status in Google’s eyes.
 Orkut and Google+ are different products, and both sites will continue to exist, the company tells us today by way of explanation.

 “Orkut has a large user base, especially in Brazil and India, and we will continue to invest in the product,” notes a Google spokesperson.
 Wait really?
 How on earth does that fit in with your current social strategy?
 Sorry, Google, continuing Orkut support just…

 View original 542 more words